ZenMastersTeam/Zen-UV/mkdocs/adv_uv-maps.md

 | Matching geometry | Objects must be of type mesh and must have a matching topology |
 | Advanced | Transfer UV maps by generating an interpolated mapping between source and target mesh elements |
 | Layout | Transfer layout of UV maps from active to selected meshes |

+!!!
+Warning
+    Using the eyedropper tool assigns multi-user data to the object.
+You can disable this functionality in the [Addon Preferences](addon_prefs.md#adv-uv-maps)

 ---